shravanychandhanaa/GyaanKosh---A-Kubernetes-and-Docker-based-Library-Management-System/README.md

 ## **Learnings from LST and SST**

 <!-- add your experiences over here -->
-> The LST and SST sessions at the Skill India Institute helped me develop professional ethics, effective communication, and workplace awareness.
+> The LST and SST sessions at the Sure Trust Foundation helped me develop professional ethics, effective communication, and workplace awareness.
 Through work culture and advocacy sessions, I gained an understanding of integrity, gender equality, and respectful professional behavior.
 The yoga and mindfulness practices improved my self-discipline and stress management, while community engagement with elderly citizens strengthened my empathy and social responsibility.
 Overall, these sessions supported my personal growth, career readiness, and balanced lifestyle.
 ---

 ## **Community Services**